Hydra: an Ensemble of Convolutional Neural Networks for Geospatial Land Classification: Introduction

 \section{Introduction}

 Land use is a critical piece of information for a wide range of applications, from humanitarian to military purposes.
-For this reason, automatic land use classification from satellite images has been drawing increasing attention from academia, industry and government agencies.
-One of the most recent initiatives in this area is the Functional Map of the World (FMOW) challenge~\cite{fmow2017} sponsored by the Intelligence Advanced Research Projects Activity (IARPA), an organization within the Office of the USA Director of National Intelligence.
+For this reason, automatic land use classification from satellite images has been drawing increasing attention from academia, industry and government agencies~\cite{fmow2017}.
+This research problem consists in classifying a target location in a satellite image as one of the classes of interest or as none of them.
+It is also common to have metadata associated with these images.
+Figure~\ref{fig:fmow_spatial_temp} illustrates a typical input data used for land use classification.

-The FMOW challenge consists of creating automatic solutions to classify a specific given location as one of the 62 target classes ({\it e.g.} airport, flooded road, nuclear power plant and so on) or as none of them (false detections).
-FMOW images vary in quality and are distributed over more than 100,000 globe locations, which leads to high intraclass variations and considerable interclass confusion.
-This, added to traditional satellite imaging problems like viewpoint, weather, shadow and scale variations, makes this classification problem a lot harder than previous land use datasets, such as UC Merced Land Use Dataset~\cite{Yang2010}, WHU-RS19~\cite{Dai2011} and NWPU-RESISC45~\cite{7891544}.
-Finally, the FMOW challenge also limits time and computational resources for training and testing to minimize the disparity among participants' solutions.